-If you’re on the lookout for a new boiler, one of the first questions you’ve probably asked yourself is ‘Will a new boiler save me money’?
+Lookout for a new boiler?
+One of the first questions you’ll be asking is ‘Will a new boiler save me money’?

-Learning about boilers doesn’t have to be stressful, and knowing all the ways they can save you money can help with a final decision.
-As well as your own research, speak to industry experts to help back up your choice of boiler.
+Learning about boilers doesn’t have to be stressful, but knowing everything you can, can help with a final decision.
+Speaking to industry experts can also help to back up your choice of boiler.

 In this article, we’re going to look at :

 - Energy efficiency

 - How your energy bills can be lowered

 For further information on the process of getting a new boiler, you can also take a look at some of our previous articles: